Stichtse Vecht

 Stichtse Vecht is a municipality of the Netherlands and lies in the northwestern part of the province of Utrecht.

-The municipality has about 63,000 inhabitants and covers an area of about 107 km² (41 sq mi).
+The municipality has about 63,000 inhabitants and covers an area of about 107 km2 (41 sq mi).

-Stichtse Vecht has been newly formed by a merger of the municipalities of Breukelen (in the west), Maarssen (in the east) and Loenen (in the north) on 1 January 2011.
+Stichtse Vecht was formed on 1 January 2011 by a merger of the municipalities of Breukelen (in the west), Maarssen (in the east) and Loenen (in the north).

 Geography

 Stichtse Vecht is situated north of the city of Utrecht, in an area called the Vechtstreek.
 It is near sea level and is mostly rural with many pastures.

-Within its boundaries lay the Maarsseveense Plassen, which are recreational lakes.
-Northeast it borders the Loosdrechtse Plassen, also recreational lakes, which lay in neighbouring municipality of Wijdemeren.
+Within its boundaries are the Maarsseveense Plassen, which are recreational lakes.
+Northeast it borders the Loosdrechtse Plassen, also recreational lakes, which lie in neighbouring municipality of Wijdemeren.

-The Amsterdam–Rhine Canal and the river Vecht crosses the municipality from south to north.
+The Amsterdam–Rhine Canal and the river Vecht cross the municipality from south to north.